jexuswebserver/jexus_docs/manager/index.rst

 Jexus Manager Documentation
 ===========================

-Jexus Manager is the management console designed for Jexus web server， IIS Express and local IIS instances.
+Jexus Manager is the management console designed for IIS Express, local IIS instances, and Jexus web server.

 .. image:: _static/jexus.png

-It can be downloaded from `GitHub <https://github.com/jexuswebserver/jexusmanager/releases>`_ .
+The downloads can be found along with `the release notes <https://github.com/jexuswebserver/jexusmanager/releases>`_ .

-The source code can now be found at `GitHub <https://github.com/jexuswebserver/JexusManager>`_ .
+The source code is hosted on `GitHub <https://github.com/jexuswebserver/JexusManager>`_ .

-Issues can be reported at `GitHub <https://github.com/jexuswebserver/jexusmanager/issues>`_ .
+Please report issues to `the Issues section <https://github.com/jexuswebserver/jexusmanager/issues>`_ .

 Topics
 ------